odoocker/odoocker/README.md

   - [Deployment Process](#deployment-process)
   - [Final Note](#final-note)

-# The Supercharged Odoo Docker Tool
+# The Ultimate rcharged Odoo Docker Tool

 Welcome to Odoocker, a game-changer in the world of Odoo Development and Deployment.
 This tool is meticulously crafted to revolutionize your experience with Odoo, ensuring simplicity, efficiency, and a top-tier development journey.
 And while it’s rooted in the principles of the Official Odoo Docker setup, it goes several steps beyond.